awsautomation/dev-picluster/README.md

 * commandlist - A list of commands to run on the nodes on demand from the web console under Operations -> Run Command.

 * kibana - The is for the URL to Kibana to integrate the console inside PiCluster.

+* elasticsearch - The URL for your Elasticsearch server.

+* elasticsearch_index - The Elasticsearch index to use for PiCluster.

 ###### An example on the Docker folder layout:
 Based on the config snippet below, I have two container images that will be called "mysql" and "nginx" that will run on host 192.168.0.100.